 OroCRM Enterprise Edition Releases and Support Cycle¶

-- Regular major or minor versions are released every 2 months.
+- Preview major or minor versions are released every 2 months.
 These versions contain new features and capabilities that might not be complete yet, but still offer value to the users.

-- Long-term support (LTS) versions are released roughly every 6 months.
-These versions contain all completed features that were introduced in regular releases since the previous LTS version.
+- Long-term support (LTS) versions are released roughly two times a year.
+These versions contain all completed features that were introduced in preview releases since the previous LTS version.

-Patch versions may be released as often as every week for all currently maintained regular and maintained/supported LTS versions.
+Patch versions may be released as often as every week for all currently maintained/supported LTS versions of OroCRM Enterprise Edition.

-The key difference between a regular and a LTS version is the duration of the maintenance (bugfix) period.
+The key difference between preview and LTS versions is the duration of the maintenance (bugfix) period.
 LTS versions are also supported for security fixes.

-- LTS versions are maintained for 18 months after the release, and security fixes are released for 18 more months.
+- LTS versions of OroCRM Enterprise Edition are maintained for 18 months after the release, and security fixes are released for 18 more months.

-Below is the approximate schedule of OroCRM releases and support timelines until 2019.
+Below is the approximate schedule of the currently maintained/supported and planned upcoming releases and support timelines of OroCRM Enterprise Edition until 2019.
 Please take into account that numbering of major and minor versions is subject to change.